 Tranexamic Acid (TXA) is a particular version of the amino acid Lysine, which works within the skin to prevent melanocytes from fully forming new melanin.
 This is a harmless effect, but by inhibiting the skin from forming new melanin, we can stop the forming of new dark spots in patients with melasma.

-Since the 1980’s, several clinical studies have shown its safe and effective use in treating melasma (both in the US and internationally, on patients of all types) – but the pharmaceutical companies have decided not to (yet) pursue FDA-Approval (likely because each new FDA-Approval costs several million dollars to go through the process, and because there are a good deal of drugs used off-label in the way tranexamic acid is for melasma, especially when the drug has a long history of safety and efficacy, as is in this case).
+Since the 1980s, several clinical studies have shown its safe and effective use in treating melasma (both in the US and internationally, on patients of all types) – but the pharmaceutical companies have decided not to (yet) pursue FDA approval (likely because each new FDA-approval costs several million dollars to go through the process, and because there is a good deal of drugs used off-label in the way tranexamic acid is for melasma, especially when the drug has a long history of safety and efficacy, as is in this case).

 It is common to prescribe Tranexamic acid for 3-6 months when used as a treatment for melasma.